willbarrett/willbarrett.github.io/_posts/2015-12-08-free-trial-psychology.markdown

 published: true
 ---

-Think about how it would feel to drop your morning coffee on the way to work.
-Just sit with that feeling for 3 seconds, and really hone in on it.
+Think about how it would feel to drop your morning coffee.
+Just sit with that feeling for 10 seconds, and really hone in on it.

 The negative feeling you're having right now is called [*Loss Aversion*](https://en.wikipedia.org/wiki/Loss_aversion) - and it explains why free trials work.